Learn how to say friend in Farsi with pronunciation and cultural context.

 • Doost-e samimi man kheili mehraboon ast. – My close friend is very kind.

-Using these expressions shows emotional depth and is very natural in Persian conversations.
+Using these expressions is very natural in Persian conversations and shows warmth and sincerity.

 Hello My Friend in Farsi

-A warm and friendly way to greet someone is:
+A warm and common way to greet someone in Persian is:

 • Salam, doost-e man! – Hello, my friend!